A journey towards healing

 Intergenerational trauma (or sometimes referred to as Transgenerational Trauma) is defined as “a theory which states that trauma can be transferred from the first generation of trauma survivors to the second and further generations of offspring of the survivors via complex post-traumatic stress disorder mechanisms” (Google, 2017).

-In the black community we have been taught to “be strong” and “press on,” however we have not been taught how to heal from our emotional wounds.
+In the black & brown community we have been taught to “be strong” and “press on,” however we have not been taught how to heal from our emotional wounds.
 We are encouraged to “push through” the pain yet were never educated on how our pain/trauma/emotional wounds have negatively impacted our view of self and our perception of the world we live in.
-For many in the black community every day is a fight to survive.
+For many in black & brown communities every day is a fight to survive.
 Survive your neighborhood.
 Survive your job.
 Survive the legal system.
-Survive being black.
 This takes a toll on us mentally, emotionally, and physically.